Sativa vs. Indica? What’s The Difference?

 While Sativa vs. Indica strains have some differences in terms of their physical appearance, cannabinoid content, and terpene profiles, they also have some similarities.

-One of the main differences Indica vs. Sativa strains is their physical appearance.
+One of the main differences between Indica vs. Sativa strains is their physical appearance.
 Sativa strains tend to be taller and have thinner leaves.
 Indica strains are shorter and have wider leaves.

 Choosing the Right Strain